-Figure 4.
-Representative seep-carbonate facies. (a) Densely packed articulated bivalves from the Sasso delle Streghe carbonate pinnacle (Montebaranzone area, outcrop 1 in Figure 1). (b) Large conduit and a complex network of vuggy fabric and doughnut structures from Poggio Campane outcrop (8 in Figure 1).
-Bar length = 2 cm.

 3.2.
 Outer Slope of the Accretionary Prism

 In slope mudstones of the Tuscan and Umbria-Marchean domains (Tuscan-Romagna-Marchean-Umbria Apennines), two different phases of seepage are recognized: the first during the initial part of the foredeep closure stage; the second marks the final part of the closure stage when slope mudstones were topped by Ligurian overthrust (Table 1).